Nicuz/Bulmascores/README.md

 #### 2. Using .zip
 * Click the ```Clone or download``` button on this repo and then ```Download ZIP```
 * Upload Bulmascores as you would normally do from the WordPress Dashboard under ```Appearance>Themes```

+>On a fresh install you'll probably see a PHP error string in your navbar, just set up a Menu under ```Appearance>Menus```, save it and you're good to go.

 ## Credits
 * Underscores: [http://underscores.me](http://underscores.me)